SachaWheeler/sachawheeler.github.io/pipeline.md

         related box (of similar size); a 3d scanner of sorts.
 But I haven't figured out how to implement the *scanning* part of the project.
 * a USB controller for my main audio recording mac (currently being developed)
-* a GPS tracker for my father with a decent battery life (7 days)
+* a small (keyring) GPS tracker for my father with a decent battery life (7 days)
+* a CD player for my father with only an eject button and a volume knob.
+* a movie to coffee-table book converter.
+I've had some success, but want more.
 * a sentient human skull
-* a CD player for my father with only an eject button and a volume knob.

 Sometimes the things I build for my father aren't built in time for him to enjoy them (his condition is accelerating), but it's fun for me, nontheless.